-- A. Signage and striping will be as shown on the construction plans, which shall be approved by the street superintendent and by the Centerton Police Department, and shall be installed before the final plat is presented to the planning commission. - B. (Ord.
+A. Signage and striping will be as shown on the construction plans in accordance with MUTCD, which shall be approved by the Public Works Department, and shall be installed before the final plat is presented to the planning commission.
+(Ord.
 No. 2010-17, Sec.
+7 A)

-7 A) - B. Street signs and traffic control signs will be procured by the city and either installed by the city or by the developer.
-The city will invoice the developer for the cost of the signs and labor, as applicable.
-Payment of invoices will be due 15 days after the date of the invoice. - C. Striping will be the responsibility of the developer.
+- B. Street signs and traffic control signs will be procured and installed by the Developer.
+Proofs are to be submitted to the Public Works Department for approval prior to purchase. - C. Striping will be the responsibility of the developer.
 (Ord.
 No. 2006-44, Sec.
 7.)